+Most Provinces are budgeting effectively in compliance with the BEI.
 The major exception to this is in infrastructure maintenance spending, where funds are often directed to rehabilitation or even the construction of new roads.

-There is a potentially valid argument that perhaps this is unavoidable because maintenance expenditure has been at such a low level for so many years that the infrastructure has deteriorated to the stage where no benefit will be accrued from routine maintenance expenditure.
+There may potentially be a valid argument that perhaps this is unavoidable because maintenance expenditure has been at such a low level for so many years that the infrastructure has deteriorated to the stage where no benefit can be accrued from routine maintenance expenditure.
 In some cases grant funds have been directed to government owned corporations where little assurance is available that services have actually been performed and in other cases to the purchase of capital equipment.